 The Scotland captain is looking to the game against the Premier League champions next week and is hoping for revenge following defeats by City home and away last season

-United was crushed at Old Trafford losing 6-1 to their arch rival, whilst Vincent Kompany's header at the Etihad Stadium in April saw Roberto Mancini's side win 1-0 in what was billed as the one of the biggest games in Premier League history.
+United were crushed at Old Trafford losing 6-1 to their arch rivals, whilst Vincent Kompany's header at the Etihad Stadium in April saw Roberto Mancini's side win 1-0 in what was billed as the one of the biggest games in Premier League history.

 The defeats still hurt those at Old Trafford and the 28-year-old Scot knows that only victories will do this time around.

 "Last season we lost twice against City and we lost the league so that was a major factor in that," he told the Manchester Evening News.